Internship Opportunities at the Modern

 - Participating in department and vendor meetings

 Candidates must commit to work 10 hours per week.
 This position is paid $8/hour.
-This position is available Spring 2013.
-The application should be submitted by November 11.
+This position is available Summer 2014.
+The application should be submitted by March 26, 2014.
 Apply for this position.

 Description: The Modern Art Museum of Fort Worth Education Internship program provides students with practical work experience in museum education and gives a sense of administrative and creative responsibilities involved in education programming.
 Internships acquaint students with the Museum’s collection and special exhibitions.
 They provide an opportunity to work with people of all ages in various programs.
 Under the guidance of education staff, interns assist with routine administrative tasks from clerical to research as well as assist artists who lead the Modern programs with hands-on art activities in the studio and galleries.
 Internships are invaluable experiences due to the level of involvement and responsibility entrusted to each intern.